nafizjiwa/CreateReactViteApp/README.md

 # CreateReactViteApp

 ## FIRST
-  In folder where you want to create react app run vite with this command:
+  In folder where you want to create react app run vite with this command:</br>
     `npm create vite@latest press enter`

 ## SECOND